-WGIBARs aim is to summarize and analyze up-to-date knowledge on the state of the Barents Sea ecosystem.
-Furthermore, the group will assist adaptive management by promoting input to monitoring strategies and advice as part of holistic Barents Sea management.
+WGIBAR summarizes and analyses up-to-date knowledge on the state of the Barents Sea ecosystem.
+The group also promotes input to monitoring strategies and advice as part of management.

 The Barents Sea is a 1.6 million km2 high-latitude shelf sea that borders the Polar Basin to the north, the Norwegian Sea basin to the west, and the coasts of Norway and Russia to the south and east respectively.
 It sustains some of the largest fisheries in the North Atlantic, with the eponymous cod stock being the worlds' largest.